SimonGuethler/simple-gpt-implementation/README.md

 # Simple GPT Implementation

 A simple example for implementing a Generative Pre-trained Transformer with pytorch.
-The entire code for the model is taken from (Andrej Karpathy's video course "Neural Networks: Zero to Hero")[https://www.youtube.com/watch?v=kCc8FmEb1nY], forked from https://github.com/karpathy/ng-video-lecture
+The entire code for the model is taken from [Andrej Karpathy's video course Neural Networks: Zero to Hero](https://www.youtube.com/watch?v=kCc8FmEb1nY), forked from https://github.com/karpathy/ng-video-lecture
 The original contents of the README.md file are preserved at the bottom of this document.

 ## Setup for NVIDIA GPUs